Un principe d'Ax-Kochen-Ershov imaginaire: C -minimal definable generics

 \subsection{Quantifiable types}

 To use the above constructions in an induction, we need a number of results on quantifiable types.
 The first one is that \(\gen{\cE}{p}\) is itself quantifiable when \(p\) is.
-For any finite set \(B\) of balls, let \(\Res_B\) be the set of maximal open subballs of the balls \(b \in B\) and \(\resf_B : \points{B} \to \Res_B\) be the projection.
+Recall our general setup (\cref{notation3}) for this section.